Wheelbarrows at Dawn: Memories of Hilary Tolkien by Angela Gardner and Neil Holford (01.07.10 by Pieter Collier) -

 The original drawing by J.R.R.
 Tolkien from 1911, that was recently discovered in the source material to write the Hilary Tolkien biography, will be shown at the annual Tolkien-inspired Art Exhibition, held at The Redesdale Hall in Moreton-in-Marsh.

-Hammond and Scull note that Tolkien's 'earliest known writing that relates to his mythology dates from September 1914, when he was staying with [his brother] Hilary and their Aunt Jane... at Phoenix Farm, Gedling, in Nottinghamshire...
+note that tolkien's 'earliest known writing that relates to his mythology dates from September 1914, when he was staying with [his brother] Hilary and their Aunt Jane... at Phoenix Farm, Gedling, in Nottinghamshire...
 Inspired by a line from the Crist by the Anglo-Saxon poet Cynewulf..., Tolkien wrote a poem of his own, The Voyage of Éarendel the Evening Star.

 Also during this exhibition at Moreton-in-Marsh, the Hilary Tolkien biography will be launched.
 To mark this first public showing of the Original drawing and the release of the biography, a Limited Edition Print of the drawing – the last of only five created – will be auctioned on Saturday 14th Aug, with the monies raised going to Charity.
 Those interested can visit or send in sealed bids.